Proprietary operating systems

 Software from Mac OS X is often distributed as disk images (

-which can be created under GNU/Linux, but it seems to require multiple
+can be created under GNU/Linux, but it seems to require multiple tools at

 Achieve deterministic builds